gallochris/people/_posts/2014-11-09-samuel-hulick.md

 ---
 layout: post
 title: Samuel Hulick
-preview: I like to think of it more as we're creating musical instruments, which let other people create the compositions they want even better.
+preview: Onboarding is getting people from point A to point B in their lives.
 link: User Onboarding
 ---

 *This is conversation between [Samuel Hulick](https://twitter.com/SamuelHulick) and [Justin Jackson](https://twitter.com/mijustin) on [Product People TV](http://productpeople.tv/).
 Samuel shares how he built [User Onboarding](http://www.useronboard.com/) and what he's learned along the way.
 Lots of useful examples of how to treat customers like human beings.
-Check out the full [conversation here](http://productpeople.tv/2014/11/06/ep70-samuel/)
+Check out the full [conversation here](http://productpeople.tv/2014/11/06/ep70-samuel/).*

 ##How Did You Start User Onboarding